 To better understand the efficacy and safety profiles of corticosteroid implants, we need future trials that examine implants of different doses, used for different durations.
 The trials should measure core standard outcomes that are universally defined, and measured at comparable follow-up time points.

-Corticosteroids are the mainstay of acute treatment for all anatomical subtypes of non-infectious uveitis and can be administered orally, topically with drops or ointments, by periocular (around the eye) or intravitreal (inside the eye) injection, or by surgical implantation.
+Uveitis is a term used to describe a group of intraocular inflammatory diseases.
+Uveitis is the fifth most common cause of vision loss in high-income countries, with the highest incidence of disease in the working-age population.
+Corticosteroids are the mainstay of treatment for all subtypes of non-infectious uveitis.
+They can be administered orally, topically with drops, by periocular (around the eye) or intravitreal (inside the eye) injection, or by surgical implantation.

 To determine the efficacy and safety of steroid implants in people with chronic non-infectious posterior uveitis, intermediate uveitis, and panuveitis.

 We searched CENTRAL (which contains the Cochrane Eyes and Vision Trials Register), MEDLINE Ovid, Embase, PubMed, LILACS, and three trials registries to November 2021.